 Follow this example.
 Think of a brief moment you’ve observed that led to some powerful emotions.
 Observe the image in your mind and consider your feelings: what thoughts, ideas, or sentiments bubble to the surface?

-For more on this writing process, you may be interested in our article Writing for Mindfulness.
+For more on this writing process, you may be interested in our article Writing for Mindfulness, or our article on how to start a poem.

 3. Describe That Moment with Concrete Imagery